Live Broadcast

 Try to take the tablets at the same time every day (one tablet in the morning and one tablet in the evening).

-XELJANZ tablets can be crushed and taken with water.
+The tablets of tofacitinib can be crushed and taken with water.

-Your doctor may reduce the dose if you have liver or kidney problems, or if you are taking certain medications.
-Your doctor may also temporarily or permanently stop treatment if blood tests show low white blood cell or red blood cell counts.
+Your doctor may reduce the dose if you have liver or kidney problems, or if you are prescribed certain medicines.
+Your doctor may also interrupt treatment temporarily or permanently if blood tests show low counts of white blood cells or red blood cells.

 XELJANZ is for oral use.
 You can take XELJANZ with or without food.